...

 Spina Bifida’s Effects on Bladder and Bowel Dysfunction?

-Spina bifida can cause problems with bladder and bowel control.
+Spina Bifida can cause problems with bladder and bowel control.
 The nerves that control these functions might not work properly.
 In Spina Bifida, neural impulses fail to reach their targets properly, disrupting bladder nerve function in 90% of cases.
 Most individuals with Spina Bifida also experience bowel control issues.
 The impaired signals cause muscle weakness, leading to paralysis, reduced mobility, numbness, poor leg circulation, and a higher risk of bone fractures.

 Effects on Your Bladder

-Spina bifida often leads to neurogenic bladder, where the nerves controlling the bladder don’t function properly.
+Spina Bifida often leads to neurogenic bladder, where the nerves controlling the bladder don’t function properly.
 Groups of nerves and muscles work together to store and void urine from your body.
 When damage affects the nerves upstream of your urinary tract, these nerves and muscles may not work together as well anymore.
 In people with SB and neurogenic bladder, the bladder doesn’t fill and empty properly.
 This is often due to “detrusor sphincter dyssynergia (DSD),” which involves two groups of muscles: the detrusor muscle and the urethral sphincters.

 Effects on Your Bowel

 The spinal cord damage may cause limited control over the bowel and the sphincter muscles, which can result in bowel incontinence, and reduced bowel movement can cause constipation.
 It is common to experience both constipation and episodes of bowel leakage.
-Bowel irrigation may be an alternative to take control of your bowel.
+Bowel irrigation or Digital Evacuation may be an alternative to take control of your bowel.
 Read more about it here.

-About the author
+About the Author

 Raul/DJ Vivek

-Website | + posts
+Web | + posts

-Meet Vivek Bharadwaj, a remarkable individual who has defied the odds and soared to new heights despite living with Spina bifida.
+Meet Vivek Bharadwaj, a remarkable individual who has defied the odds and soared to new heights despite living with Spina Bifida.
 As the founder of the Sasha Foundation, Vivek tirelessly advocates for others facing similar challenges.
-His unwavering commitment to support, awareness, and empowerment had made a lasting impact on the Spina bifida community.
+His unwavering commitment to support, awareness, and empowerment had made a lasting impact on the Spina Bifida community.

 Share